Harrylevesque/Expo2026/README.md

 nov 1
 experimented with cryptography

+nov 2
+continued working on the client side to make requests to the server side
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan